 'He was a pupil of Don Jose Luzan in Zaragoza, with whom he learned the principles of drawing and who made him copy the finest engravings that he possessed; he stayed with him for four years and his painting continued to be influenced by him until he went to Rome.'

 Goya submitted entries for the Spanish Royal Academy in 1763, and 1766, each time he was denied entrance to the school.
 He was twenty-years old when the 1766 failure occurred, and it is then that he embarked for a journey to Italy.
-As the center of the world of art at that time, Italy was frequented by artists from many countries.
-He lived there two years, won an award for painting skill at an open competition provided by the Academy of Parma (Hannibal Crossing the Alps, a recently discovered sketch of this can be seen on this Goya site news page), and completed several small oils which still survive.
-In the more romanticised tales of Goya, he is supposed to have carved his name into the lantern at St. Peter's.
+As the center of the world of art, Italy was frequented by artists from many countries.
+He lived there two years, won an award for painting skill at an open competition provided by the Academy of Parma (Hannibal Crossing the Alps.
+A recently discovered sketch of this can be seen on this Goya site news page), and he completed several small oils which still survive.
+In the more romanticized tales of Goya, he is supposed to have carved his name into the lantern at St. Peter's.
 He might have stayed longer in Italy, but was given notice by friends that the Basilica del Pilar in Madrid was to be painted with a fresco, and he was summarily invited to submit plans to the Real Academia de S Fernando.
-On June 1, 1772 he completed The Adoration of the Name of God.
+On June 1, 1772 he completed The Adoration of the Name of God (detail) (see full frame)

 First child is born, does not survive infancy.